Valve has been working directly with anti-cheat developers to enable support for systems like EAC and BattlEye on Linux.

 Valve and AMD are working together to develop a better CPU performance scaling driver for Linux, targeting the Steam Deck gaming console.

-Valve is getting into the handheld gaming business.
-Steam Deck is powered by AMD architecture for top-notch AAA gaming action.
+Valve is getting into the handheld gaming business - some of the latest AMD architecture power Steam Deck for top-notch AAA gaming action.

 Valve continue to polish the Steam Client and a new version has been released.
 On the Linux side, there are several changes and fixes.